oracle-livelabs/adb/json/mongodb-api/dbactions/dbactions-ocw23.md

 In this lab, you will:

-* Open Database Actions in your browser, pointing to your ORDS installation
+* Use Mongo and Oracle tools interchangeably
-* Use the JSON and SQL tools in Database Actions to view the data you created from Mongo Shell
+* Experience some of the new MongoDB API capabilities with Oracle Database 23c

 ### Prerequisites